pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 ### IOKit

-IOKit allows you to read raw HID input events from kernel.<br />
+IOKit allows you to read raw HID input events from kernel.
 The highest layer is IOHIDQueue which provides us the HID values.

 `Karabiner-Core-Service` uses this method.

 #### IOKit with Apple Trackpads

-IOKit cannot catch events from Apple Trackpads.<br />
+IOKit cannot catch events from Apple Trackpads.
 (== Apple Trackpad driver does not send events to IOKit.)

 Thus, we should use CGEventTap together for pointing devices.